A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Full-planet modeling

+describing the $Z$-independent ratio (by number) of He over ``free'' H (i.e., not bound in H$_2$O), with $m_i$ defined as the mass of species $i$, and:

-Here, $\alpha$ describes the ratio (by number) of He over ``free'' H (i.e., not bound in H$_2$O). $Y$ is defined following Eq. \ref{eq:Y}, and $m_X$ is the mass of species $X$.
-Given $x_\mathrm{H_2}(Z_\mathrm{env})$, we calculate the temperature-dependent quantities $W_v$ (describing the pressure-dependent term in the Gibbs free energy calculation) and $\lambda$ (describing the asymmetry in the coexistence curves) following Eq.
-(6-7) in \citet{gupta_miscibility_2024}, to finally compute the variable $y$:
+describing the ratio (by number) of oxygen over total H (i.e., both free and bound in H$_2$O), which encodes the $Z$-dependent oxygen-to-hydrogen abundance of the H/He/H$_2$O mixture.
+Given $x_\mathrm{H_2}(Z_\mathrm{env})$, we calculate the temperature-dependent quantities $W_v$ (describing the pressure-dependent term in the Gibbs free energy calculation) and $\lambda$.
+We define $\lambda$ following \citet{gupta_miscibility_2024} in order to capture the asymmetry in the coexistence curves, and compute it following their Eq.
+(6-7), to finally compute the variable $y$:

 which is then translated into the pressure level of the coexistence curve at each queried temperature over the range of validity (750 to 6000\,K) following Eq.
-(8) in \citet{gupta_miscibility_2024} using the 50th percentile fitted values in their Table 1.
-For the final evaluation, we assess whether over the range of pressures spanned by both the envelope (above the MEB) and the coexistence curve, there exists any point where the temperature in the envelope drops below the coexistence curve, which defines a profile as unstable against demixing.
+(8) in \citet{gupta_miscibility_2024}.
+We sample the parameters $W_{v,1}$, $W_{v,2}$, $\lambda_1$, $\lambda_2$, $W_H$ and $W_S$ using Gaussian distributions centered at the 50th percentile fitted values in their Table 1, with a standard deviation adopted to be the largest of the quoted $\pm 1\sigma$.
+For the final evaluation, we assess whether over the range of pressures spanned by both the envelope (above the MEB) and the coexistence curve within its 95\% C.I., there exists any point where the temperature in the envelope drops below the coexistence curve, which defines a profile as unstable against demixing.
 In practice, we record for each profile across the full parameter grid explored the minimum distance $D_\mathrm{min}$ (in units of K) between the envelope temperature profile and the coexistence curve and draw the contours of the ``demixing window'' in $f_\mathrm{env}$-$Z_\mathrm{env}$ space for each combination of planet mass and Bond albedo as interpolated contours of $D_\mathrm{min}=0$ (Figs. \ref{fig:met_fenv_posterior} and \ref{fig:demixing_window_fwd}).